diyscif/diyscif/scif-thesis.md

 boundary between materials with different magentic permeability.
 The high permeability magnetostatic shield is much more important in practice than the dielectric shield.
-Since there is no physical effect equivalent to the Faraday cage for shielding static magnetic fields they present the only method of shielding static magnetic fields, like those emanating from electrical conductors carrying a direct current.
+Since there is no physical effect equivalent to the Faraday cage for shielding static magnetic fields, they present the only method of shielding static magnetic fields, like those emanating from electrical conductors carrying a direct current.
 They must be built from high-permeability materials, such as pure iron, to provide effective shielding of both static and